Ontraport/PilotPress/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Fixed bug where featured images would not show up properly when creating a new post/page

 = 1.7.0 =
 * Added new admin option to add new WordPress registered users to ONTRAPORT with the option to add Tags or Sequences
 * Added the ability to style the Customer Center with three new options (Primary Color , Secondary Color and Header Image)